-In this tutorial, we will show you how to install and configuration of Cockpit on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure Cockpit on your CentOS 7.
 For those of you who didn’t know, Cockpit is a free and open-source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
 Using this application, anyone can easily administer multiple remote headless servers on the go.
 Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner-friendly server management interface tool for managing the remote servers, not to manage the remote server’s applications.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘